Gsantomaggio/chat/README.md

 ### How to run the golang stack:

-- Server: /server/go/run/server and run `go run main.go`
+- Server: `/server/go/run/server` and run `go run main.go localhost:5555`
-- Client: /server/go/run/client and run `go run main.go localhost:5555`
+- Client: `/server/go/run/client` and run `go run main.go localhost:5555` ( yes, the client is inside the `server` directory because they share the same codec)
 - You can use two different terminals with two different users

 ### Protocol definition: